Samarinnayak/ibm-watsonx-orchestrate-adk/examples/flow_builder/text_extraction/README.md

 3. Launch the Chat UI with `orchestrate chat start`
 4. Pick the `text_extraction_agent`

-5. Type in something like `I want to extract text from a document`.
+5. Type in something like `extract text from a document with language is English`.
 Then, the agent will promt you to upload the document

 ### Testing Flow programmatically